 Ingredient Notes:

-• Gluten Free Flour Blend – I tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur’s Measure for Measure Gluten Free Blend.
+- Gluten Free Flour Blend – I tested the flour blends listed above.
 That doesn’t mean others will not work.
 I just have not tested other flours.

-• Xanthan Gum or Guar Gum – If your gluten-free flour blend doesn’t include this, you must add one teaspoon.
+- Xanthan Gum or Guar Gum – You must add one teaspoon if your gluten-free flour blend doesn’t include this.

-• Baking Powder – Use aluminum-free.
-Check Is Baking Powder Gluten Free to see if your brand is on the list.
+- Baking Powder – Use aluminum-free.
+Read Is Baking Powder Gluten Free to see if your brand is on the list.

-• Almond Flour – you can also use almond meal.
-See the FAQ below to see how to make these donuts nut-free.
+- Almond Flour – I like to use Anthony’s Almond Flour because they batch test to ensure it is not cross-contaminated with gluten.
+You can also use almond meal.
+See the FAQ below for instructions on how to make these donuts nut-free.

-• Coconut Sugar – I used coconut sugar to make this recipe healthier and lower glycemic.
+- Coconut Sugar – I used coconut sugar to make this recipe healthier and less glycemic.
 You can also use brown sugar.
 Check Is Coconut Sugar Gluten Free to verify your brand is gluten free.

 Canned Pumpkin vs. Fresh Roasted Pumpkin